Robust angle-based transfer learning in high dimensions: Application to predict low-density lipoprotein

-In Fig. \ref{lipids}, we present the relative performance of each method compared to the benchmark target-only model.
+In Fig.\ref{lipids}, we present the relative performance of each method compared to the benchmark target-only model.
 With 100 replications, we report the mean, the first and the third quantiles of the percentage improvement of $R^2$.
 Among all the source-only models (dark blue bars with grey background), the model trained at UKB using triglycerides as the outcome has the worse performance, and the model trained at Marshfield Clinic has the highest performance, where the average improvement is around 64\%.
 When transferring each source model to train the target model using distTL (light blue bars with light blue background), all the single-source distTL have similar performance, around 6\% improvement.
 When applying single-source angleTL (red bars with red background), we observe that the performance is uniformly better than the corresponding source-only models, and angleTL also outperforms distTL.
-In the last two rows, we see that angleTL-multi1 has comparable performance as the best single source, LDL-Marsh, while angleTL-multi2 has the largest improvement of 109.3\%.
+In the last two rows, we see that angleTL-multi1 has comparable performance as the best single source, LDL-Marsh, while angleTL-multi2 has the largest average improvement of 109.3\%. {To assess the generalizability of the conclusion when the target population changes, we treat each of the sites in eMERGE as the target population, and obtain similar results where angleTL achieves the best performance in nearly all cases.
+More details can be found in Appendix 4.2 of the Supplementary Material.}

+{In this real application involving real data, the source models are derived using information from diverse study cohorts with varied outcomes.
+This results in heterogeneity on two levels: the cohort level and the outcome level, when comparing each source model to the target model.
+For instance, UKB is a population-based biobank, representing a comparatively healthier population than those from hospital-based cohorts collected at the eMERGE sites.
+Furthermore, the outcomes under consideration extend beyond LDL to include correlated traits such as triglycerides and Apolipoprotein B-100.
+These traits might possess overlapping genetic architectures with LDL.
+However, the influence of each genetic variant on the traits may differ.
+Such heterogeneity requires more adaptive adjustment methods than the $L_2$ constraint offered by distTL.
+This might explain why angleTL outperforms distTL in this particular application.}